isa-ulisboa/greends-fads-exercises/fads_ex_04_markdown.md

 ## 8. Explore more with a cheat sheet
 To check more options, go online and check a [cheat sheet](https://www.markdownguide.org/cheat-sheet/).

+## Wrap up
+In this exercise, we learned
+- what is Markdown, and what's for
+- the very basics of quick mark up with Markdown including:
+  - headings
+  - bold and italic type faces
+  - lists
+  - links
+  - images
+  - tables

 # References